Li Shou-hsia (Li Xiaoxia) – Betty Loh Ti

 Now, Sun Xiao’ou (Paul Chang Chung), a young leading actor, travels with the Angel Troupe to a dilapidated theatre where the famous Danping, an actor who revolutionized drama, was “killed” eight years ago.
 In rehearsal, Xiao’ou repeatedly fails to sing a line from the opera about the forced separation and annual reunion between the Cowherd and Weaving Girl.
 As he insists on practising alone, a shadow appears and teaches him how to sing.
 The singing lesson leads to Xiao’ou’s success on stage.
 The shadow turns out to be Song Danping himself.

 Danping then wants Xiao’ou to console the deranged Xiaoxia on his behalf, but Xiao’ou is in love with Ludie.
 Tang Jun invites Ludie to his residence after her performance and rapes her.
 During another performance, Tang Jun seeks out Ludie backstage but is discovered by Xiao’ou.
 He shoots Xiao’ou, but Ludie throws herself between them and takes the bullet.
 Danping fights with Tang Jun in the theatre and the latter falls to his death.
 The audience chases Danping to a tower and burns it.
-Danping jumps into the sea while Xiao’ou and Xiaoxia look into the distance.
+Danping jumps into a river while Xiao’ou and Xiaoxia look into the distance.